judexzhu/judexzhu.github.io/_posts/2016-11-03-Quick-config-for-Infiniband.md

 ---
 layout: post
-title: "Keepalived and Haproxy"
+title: "Setup Infiniband on CentOS 7"
-description: "Basic and simple keepalived and haproxy configuration"
+description: "quick note about how to config Infinibandn"
 tags: [Linux, Infiniband]
 ---